A strictly decreasing invariant for resolution of singularities in dimension two: Hironaka's characteristic polyhedron

-\begin{proof} In the case $e=0$, there is no $(u)$.
+\begin{proof}[Proof of Proposition \ref{Cor:blowuppolyvide}] In the case $e=0$, there is no $(u)$.
 Hence, for every $(y)$ and any standard basis $ ( f ) $ of $ I $, the polyhedron $\Delta(f;\emptyset;y)$ is empty, by definition.
-Thus there is nothing to prove in this extreme case.
+Thus there is nothing to prove in this extreme case. \rot{Note that $ ( f) $ is automatically well-prepared since there is no vertex.}

 If $e=1$ then $(u)=(u_1)$.
 Let $ ( y) $ any system of elements in $ R $ extending $ (u_1) $ to a {\RSP} for $ R $.
 If $ \Delta(I;u_1;y) = \emptyset $ then we are done.

 Let $ (f) $ be any standard basis for $ I $.
 Suppose $\Delta(f;u_1;y)=\delta(f;u_1;y)+\R_{\geq 0}$, for some $ \delta(f;u_1;y) \in \IQ $.
 Either Hironaka's process to construct the characteristic polyhedron (which is either a semi-line or $\emptyset$ in this case) is finite and we get the result, or Hironaka's process is infinite.
 But in the latter case we get $\Delta(I,u_1)=\emptyset$ and we can apply Proposition~\ref{polyvide}.